-At December 31, 2018, the City's deposits were covered by federal depository insurance or were fully collateralized by securities held by the City's agent in the City's name.
+At December 31, 2019, the City's deposits were covered by federal depository insurance or were fully collateralized by securities held by the City's agent in the City's name.

-At December 31, 2018, the U.S. Government agency securities and municipal bonds were held by the City's financial institution in the City's name.
+At December 31, 2019, the U.S. Government agency securities and municipal bonds were held by the City's financial institution in the City's name.

 Credit Risk.
 The City's policy on credit risk follows the statutory limitations on the allowable investments, which inherently reduces its credit risk.
 The City's investment policy does not impose any additional limitations.
 Credit risk is the risk that the issuer or other counterparty to an investment will be unable to fulfill its obligations to the holder of the investment.
 This risk can be measured by the assignment of a rating by a nationally recognized statistical rating organization.
-As of December 31, 2018, the City's investments consisting of U.S. agency obligations not directly guaranteed by the U.S. government included only instruments rated AA+ by Standard & Poor's.
+As of December 31, 2019, the City's investments consisting of U.S. agency obligations not directly guaranteed by the U.S. government included only instruments rated AA+ by Standard & Poor's.
 The City also holds investments in municipal bonds.
-For investments in municipal bonds, 59% are rated AA by Standard & Poor's.
-The remaining 41% of municipal bonds are rated Aaa by Moody's.
+For investments in municipal bonds, 100% are rated AA by Standard & Poor's.

 Concentration of Credit Risk.
 The City's investment policies limit the amounts that can be invested in certain investment types and include having no more than 65% invested in U.S. agency securities that do not carry an explicit full faith and credit pledge, 25% in investment pools and money market funds, 25% in repurchase agreements and 35% invested in Kansas municipal securities.
-Investments that represent more than 5% of the City's investments consist of the Federal Home Loan Bank - 24%, Federal Home Loan Mortgage Corporation - 13%, Fannie Mae - 5% and Federal Farm Credit Bank - 6%.
+Investments that represent more than 5% of the City's investments consist of the Federal Home Loan Bank - 49%, Federal Home Loan Mortgage Corporation - 9% and Federal Farm Credit Bank - 15%.